albar965/littlenavmap-manual/en/MAPFPEDIT.md

 ## Map Flight Plan Editing {#map-flight-plan-editing}

-The flight plan drag and drop editing mode is switched on per default but can be disabled using the toolbar or `Main Menu` -&gt; `Flight Plan` -&gt; `Edit Flight Plan on Map`.
+The flight plan drag and drop editing mode is switched on per default but can be disabled using the toolbar or `Main Menu` -> `Flight Plan` -> `Edit Flight Plan on Map`.

 You can use the keyboard, the mouse wheel or the map overlays to scroll and zoom while editing the route.